 Because our mutation is so rare, we don’t know how it will impact our own life expectancy.
 The common form of vEDS (vascular Ehlers-Danlos Syndrome) has a life expectancy which ranges from an average age of 20-40, although some sites list age 48 and there are at least two women who have been found to still be living beyond that: one in her 50s and one in her 60s who have the typical vEDS.

 There is no documented information on our specific Exon mutation of vEDS, which puts it in the category of “unknown significance” which could mean that it’s more serious than typical vEDS, less serious than typical vEDS, or the same.
 With only three known people having it, at this time, too much is still unknown.
-However, thus far, my body has followed the typical path of one with vEDS, as my uterus nearly ruptured when I was pregnant and I had to deliver a month early, as well as the two known aneurysms and two TIA strokes which I have had.
+However, thus far, my body has followed the typical path of one with vEDS, as my uterus nearly ruptured when I was pregnant, and I had to deliver a month early, as well as the two known aneurysms, evidence of past strokes which have left scar tissue in the brain and three TIA strokes which I have had since 2015.

 Although serious problems are rare in childhood, more than 80 percent of patients experience severe complications by the age of 40.